Aliases for PLA2G4A Gene

 This gene encodes a member of the cytosolic phospholipase A2 group IV family.
 The enzyme catalyzes the hydrolysis of membrane phospholipids to release arachidonic acid which is subsequently metabolized into eicosanoids.
 Eicosanoids, including prostaglandins and leukotrienes, are lipid-based cellular hormones that regulate hemodynamics, inflammatory responses, and other intracellular pathways.
 The hydrolysis reaction also produces lysophospholipids that are converted into platelet-activating factor.
-The enzyme is activated by increased intracellular Ca(2+) levels and phosphorylation, resulting in its translocation from the cytosol and nucleus to perinuclear membrane vesicles. [provided by RefSeq, Jul 2008]
+The enzyme is activated by increased intracellular Ca(2+) levels and phosphorylation, resulting in its translocation from the cytosol and nucleus to perinuclear membrane vesicles.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jul 2015]

 GeneCards Summary for PLA2G4A Gene

-PLA2G4A (Phospholipase A2, Group IVA (Cytosolic, Calcium-Dependent)) is a Protein Coding gene.
-Diseases associated with PLA2G4A include small bowel adenocarcinoma and colorectal cancer.
-Among its related pathways are MAPK signaling pathway and Ras signaling pathway.
-GO annotations related to this gene include calcium ion binding and phospholipase A2 activity.
-An important paralog of this gene is JMJD7-PLA2G4B.
+PLA2G4A (Phospholipase A2 Group IVA) is a Protein Coding gene.
+Diseases associated with PLA2G4A include Gastrointestinal Ulceration, Recurrent, With Dysfunctional Platelets and Cryptogenic Multifocal Ulcerous Stenosing Enteritis.
+Among its related pathways are DAG and IP3 signaling and Sweet Taste Signaling.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and phospholipase A2 activity.
+An important paralog of this gene is PLA2G4E.